 At Skin Renewal with the introduction of photo rejuvenation treatments and exfoliation treatments such as Pearl™ laser, Limelight™, Cosmelan & Dermamelan by Mesoestetic, TCA and our own 3D peel, virtually any patient can be a candidate for improving sun damaged skin, depending on the area and the skin type .
 As each patient's case is different; we will tailor a treatment program specifically for you and your circumstances.
 A highly professional team led by a medical doctor assesses every patient and an appropriate combination treatment together with long term maintenance program is recommended.
 The new concept today is to start with photo rejuvenation devices early so as to prevent the deterioration of skin colour and texture as one gets older.

 If we can treat sun damaged skin at an earlier age and stimulate the growth of new collagen, we might actually slow down the ageing process significantly.
-This allows us to have healthier, better looking skin later on in life, during our golden years.
+This allows us to have healthier, better-looking skin later on in life, during our golden years.
 Perhaps even more promising is the idea that treating skin with ablative lasers earlier on in the ageing process-at around age 30-40 may actually slow or prevent the skin from breaking down and appearing wrinkled and saggy later on in life.
-In addition it has been clinically proven that after ablative laser treatments, there is a significant decrease in the level of p53 expression in biopsies obtained 3 months after treatment compared with baseline.
-By decreasing p53 expression with ablative lasers, there may be prevention of actinic neoplasia or skin cancers which are caused by excessive sun exposure.
+In addition, it has been clinically proven that after ablative laser treatments, there is a significant decrease in the level of p53 expression in biopsies obtained 3 months after treatment compared with baseline.
+By decreasing p53 expression with ablative lasers, there may be the prevention of actinic neoplasia or skin cancers which are caused by excessive sun exposure.

 Skin Renewal Tip

 Badly sun damaged facial skin with deep, ingrained wrinkles is a challenging condition to treat.
 Any non-ablative treatment modality on its own cannot make a big difference.
-Ingrained facial wrinkles have different forms and grades and success at combating these needs a combination of treatments that include dermal filler rejuvenation, laser rejuvenation with Laser Genesis or Pearl resurfacing, Carboxytherapy and injection Mesotherapy.
+Ingrained facial wrinkles have different forms and grades and success at combating these needs a combination of treatments that include dermal filler rejuvenation, laser rejuvenation with Laser Genesis or Pearl resurfacing Carboxytherapy and injection Mesotherapy.
 After treatment with injectable filler, a combination of Laser Genesis and Titan is the treatment of choice to treat more advanced facial wrinkling issues.
-This procedure is done one to two days after a filler procedure and is repeated very 2 to 3 days for a total of 6 - 8 treatments for optimal results.
+This procedure is done one to two weeks after a filler procedure and is repeated very 2 to 3 months for a total of 6 - 8 treatments for optimal results.